thunderhook/web-publishing-chain/README.md

 ====================

-This is an attempt to use [Aloha Editor](http://aloha-editor.org/) for the HTML/CSS representation with [Article.cls](http://wannesm.be/articlecls/) for single source publishing
+This is an attempt to use [Aloha Editor](http://aloha-editor.org/) for the HTML/CSS representation with [Article.cls](http://wannesm.be/articlecls/) for single source publishing.

 TODO
 --------------------